PCem Migration Guide

 Sound

 - There are regular and PnP variants of the Sound Blaster 16 and AWE32 cards.
-You should stick to the regular variants with manual settings, unless you feel like messing with ISA Plug and
+When migrating an existing machine, sticking to the regular variants with manual settings is recommended.

-PrayPlay. - The MIDI out device option is sound card independent; it’s located right below the sound card selection box.
+- The MIDI out device option is sound card independent; it’s located right below the sound card selection boxes.
 86Box also supports MIDI input.

 - The OPL emulator option is named FM synth driver, with a selection of NukedOPL for accuracy or YMFM for performance.